pivotal/docs-tap/vscode-extension/usage.md

 Launch the Command Palette (⇧⌘P) and run the `Tanzu: Live Update Stop` command.

-> Note: When Live Update is stopped, the application will continue to run, but changes will not be present in your running application unless you redeploy it.
+> **Note:** When Live Update is stopped, the application will continue to run, but changes will not be present in your running application unless you redeploy it.

 ### Disabling Live Update

 Launch the Command Palette (⇧⌘P) and run the `Tanzu: Live Update Disable` command, then enter the name of the workload you want to disable live update for.

-> Note: This will redeploy your workload to the cluster and remove the live update capability.
+> **Note:** This will redeploy your workload to the cluster and remove the live update capability.

 ## Debug

-Right click on your `workload.yaml` and select `Tanzu: Java Debug Start`
+Right-click on your `workload.yaml` and select `Tanzu: Java Debug Start`